jkerr321/book-compare/README.md

 ==========
 A tool that outputs the books in your Goodreads `To Read` list in a csv file, along with their Amazon prices for different formats.

-**NOTE** This is a work in progress - it's not good at telling you when there are errors, it doesn't have tests, and can be buggy(!)
+**NOTE** This is a work in progress - it's not good at telling you when there are errors, and it doesn't have tests or linting(!)
 I'm working on it slowly in the background and will get to a stable version eventually, but am making it public now in the spirit of iterative release and making work visible early :)

 Table of Contents
 -----------------